crumion/ComputerVisionProject/Part 4 Deliverables.md

 ## Folder Structure Diagram
 ![Screenshot from 2021-12-13 15-20-48](https://user-images.githubusercontent.com/30506411/145882994-49bfc24e-4bbc-44f1-9ed8-a4ff47936263.png)

 The example codes can be found under ./Example Codes in the main directory.
+The test scripts can be found under ./test scripts.
 The above graphic represents the appropiate folder structure and files to run the example code.
 Due note there are a few changes.
 The first change in these codes are the second for loop, where the line:

 for file in resample(files, n_samples=5, replace=False, random_state=1):